urbanjost/M_attr/README.md

 ### All man-pages amalgamated as HTML

- - Another view of these documents (that uses javascript to combine all the HTML descriptions of the manpages) is in a [_book_](https://urbanjost.github.io/M_attr/BOOK_M_attr.html) form that can easily be printed as a single document.
+ - Another view of these documents (that uses javascript to combine all the HTML descriptions of the man-pages) is in a [_book_](https://urbanjost.github.io/M_attr/BOOK_M_attr.html) form that can easily be printed as a single document.